-PUBLIC SERVICE AND MINORITY CLUSTER | Valerie Gruber, Ph.D., Cluster Leader
+PUBLIC SERVICE AND MARGINALIZED POPULATIONS CLUSTER | Valerie Gruber, Ph.D., Cluster Leader

-The Public Service and Minority Cluster is based at Zuckerberg San Francisco General Hospital and Trauma Center (ZSFG).
-The Department of Psychiatry and Behavioral Sciences and Behavioral Sciences at ZSFG specializes in the treatment of underserved populations.
+The Public Service and Marginalized Populations Cluster is based at Zuckerberg San Francisco General Hospital and Trauma Center (ZSFG).
+The Department of Psychiatry and Behavioral Sciences and Behavioral Sciences at ZSFG specializes in culturally responsive services to individuals affected by racial, social or economic injustices.
 Faculty and Fellows are committed to providing services and developing innovative interventions for these settings.